Dominic-Santos/doms_discord_bot/README.md

 You will need to create a discord app, follow the guide [here](https://discord.com/developers/docs/intro)

-The bot will require permissions to post messages in channels and manage events
+The bot will require permissions to post messages in channels and manage events.

+### Roles based commands

+Some commands are intended for server admins only.
+We recommend restricting access to commands based on server roles, which can be configured through your server's integration settings.

+Admin commands:
+* /admin
+* /newsfeed

+User commands:
+* /about
+* /decklist
+* /tournament

 ### Configure the App